How to Succeed with Identities Without Really Trying

 Sean: Yeah, what's ownable and what's not in there, there's just understanding like, well, it's important to create something proprietary, there's, that's, that's what you're being paid for something that's that client can then own it.
-And some things like we discussed are maybe not as proprietary as others, but there's ways of working on that to make it even more so.
+And some things, like we discussed, are maybe not as proprietary as others, but there's ways of working on that to make it even more so.
 Even if it's so slight things that we talked about, like okay, I'm making some modifications to that letter form, so that it stands out, like the tail on the RR Okay, that's gonna, that's memorable.
-That's gonna be a little different.
+That's going to be a little different.
 And now granted, if push comes to shove, I put that in front of a judge.
 They'd say, no, absolutely.
 I don't see any difference at all.
 But, you know, at least you're starting to make that attempt that along with the rest of the identity system, it starts becoming unique.

 Shireen: Yeah.
 Great.
 Well, thank you very much.
-Before we stop, can I just ask, are there some resources like booths or conferences, podcasts that you'd recommend to delve more into this topic that you spoke about today?
+Before we stop, can I just ask, are there some resources like books or conferences, podcasts that you'd recommend to delve more into this topic that you spoke about today?

-Sean: The Design Management Institute is a great organization that deals with a lot of these more critical issues as opposed to just for making VMI good, they do a great job.
-AIGA American institute graphic arts also Is has a really good arm that deals with the business side of this and intellectual property.
+Sean: The Design Management Institute is a great organization that deals with a lot of these more critical issues as opposed to just for making DMI good, they do a great job.
+AIGA American Institute Graphic Arts also Is has a really good arm that deals with the business side of this and intellectual property.
 The British design and there's British DNAD is fantastic.
 At the same thing as an organization and understanding that it's not just about making things look a certain way, but understanding how do we protect things.
 You know, all of these different organizations, basically, you know, many of them were formed at the beginning of the 19th century, when, when it was sort of a copyright festival, a free for all of things being imitated and copied as a way to really say, Look, we need to set some standards.
 So I think they're fantastic.
 One of my good friends Debbie Millman is an amazing writer.
-And I always think any of Debbie's books are are totally worth worth digging into
+And I always think any of Debbie's books are are totally worth worth digging into.

 Shireen: Yeah.
 I'll put this in the show notes.
 And how can people contact you or learn from you where's the best place for them to look out for you?